chat icon

 Reasons for Poor Cell Signal in Government Buildings

-The main thing to understand is that cell signals are just radio signals sent at certain frequencies.
+The main point to understand is that cell signals are just radio signals sent at certain frequencies.
 Their strength is most objectively measured in decibel milliwatts or dBm.
 4G LTE signals are long-range signals at a specific set of frequency bands between 700 and 2600 MHz.
 5G delivers higher speeds and less latency by using much higher frequencies (24.25 GHz and up), called millimeter wave technology.

 With either type of network, if something interferes with the radio waves either getting to your device or getting from that device back to the cell tower, the result is weaker cell phone signal.